shagu/steamboot/README.md

 ## Getting Started

-1. Download the latest ISO from the [Release Page](https://github.com/shagu/steamboot/releases) (tbd)
+1. Download the latest ISO from the [Release Page](https://github.com/shagu/steamboot/releases)
 2. Write it to your USB drive: `dd if=steamboot-*-x86_64.iso of=/dev/sdX bs=4M conv=fsync`
 3. Plug your USB drive into the PC and reboot
 4. Create a `steamboot-home` partition when being asked